An Introduction to Passover Traditions

 In addition, four cups of wine are drunk throughout the Seder.
 The wine symbolizes the four stages of redemption that the Israelites experienced.
 A fifth cup is set aside for "Elijah" and not imbibed; this cup represents the hope for future redemption.

-The Seder can last several hours but, while lengthy, it’s not intended to drag—even for those with shorter attention spans.
-“One of the goals is to engage children in a dialogue about the meaning of the festival,” says David Arnow, Ph.D., author of Creating Lively Passover Seders ($25, amazon.com).
-“There’s a longstanding history of doing amusing things to keep kids interested,” he says, including singing a variety of Passover songs at the end of the Seder.
+The Seder can last several hours, but, while lengthy, it's not intended to drag—even for those with shorter attention spans.
+"One of the goals is to engage children in a dialogue about the meaning of the festival," says David Arnow, PhD, author of Creating Lively Passover Seders.
+"There's a longstanding history of doing amusing things to keep kids interested," including singing a variety of Passover songs at the end of the Seder.

 The mood also lightens as the Seder progresses.
 "At the beginning [of the Seder], it is serious and somber because the participants recall the cruelty of Pharoah's enslavement and infanticide," explains Rabbi Nathan Laufer, author of Leading the Passover Journey: The Seder's Meaning Revealed, the Haggadah's Story Retold.
 "But as the [telling of the] story proceeds and the Jewish people are liberated, the mood turns happy."